Technical Deep Dive

 14 Full API Reference

 Every daemon exposes a JSON API over Unix domain sockets.
-No HTTP on the open network.
+The 10th, osmoda-gateway, also exposes HTTP+WS on a localhost port for the modular runtime + credential surface.
+No public HTTP.
 All communication is local.
-Here's the complete endpoint reference for all 9 daemons.
+Here's the complete endpoint reference.

 agentd /run/osmoda/agentd.sock